yukaizou2015/StatisticalInference_Project/ProjectReport_Simulation.md

 ## [1] 5
 ```

-As is shown in Figure 1 (See Appendix for reference), the distribution of 1000 simulations looks like a Gaussian distribution, and the sample mean is very close to the theoretical mean of the normal distribution curve (highlighted in blue color).
+The sample mean is pretty close to the theoretical mean.
+As is shown in Figure 1 (See Appendix for reference), the distribution of 1000 simulations looks like the Gaussian distribution (whose mean is 5.0 and variance is 0.625), with the sample mean located near the theoretical mean of (highlighted in blue color).

 # Sample Variance versus Theoretical Variance

 Sample variance:

 ```
-## [1] 0.6413181
+## [1] 0.6259606
 ```
 Theoretical variance: